wbamberg/idl-reference/docs/nsIWebVTTParserWrapper.md

 Convert the text content of a WebVTT cue to a document fragment so that
 we can display it on the page.

-@param window A window object with which the document fragment will be
-              created.
-@param cue    The cue whose content will be converted to a document
-              fragment.

 #### Parameters ####